click on photo to go back ...

 Above right: In

-The Outside Man (1973) starring Jean-Louis Trintignant, Ted de Corsia played the mobster Victor.
+Un homme est Mort (aka The Outside Man, United Artists, Jan 1973) starring Jean-Louis Trintignant, Ted de Corsia played the mobster Victor.

-Ted's last film was the French-made movie The Outside Man (1973) starring Jean-Louis Trintignant in which he played the mobster Victor.
+Ted's last film was the French-made movie Un homme est Mort (aka The Outside Man, United Artists, Jan 1973) starring Jean-Louis Trintignant in which he played the mobster Victor.
 After his character is killed, de Corsia later appears as his embalmed corpse, posed in a chair, holding a cigar.

-Ted de Corsia was divorced and living at 320 North Lapeer Ave. in Beverly Hills, California.
-He died April 11, 1973, in Encino, Los Angeles, at 67 of cerebral thrombosis.
+Ted de Corsia was divorced and living at 320 North Lapeer Ave. in Beverly Hills, California when he died on April 11, 1973, in Encino, Los Angeles, at 67 of cerebral thrombosis.
 He’d been a patient at West Valley Community Hospital for two weeks prior to his death.
-His body was willed to medical science.

 Notes: